-Without a doubt, pregnancy is an exciting time.
+Without a doubt, pregnancy is an exciting time for a woman.
 It is also a period when extra care needs to be taken.
 A healthy diet is an absolute must during this period.
-A pregnant woman should not just be eating to keep herself healthy and fit, but she also needs to keep in mind the nourishment required by the child growing inside her.
+A pregnant woman should not just be eating to keep herself healthy and fit, but she also needs to keep in mind the nutrients the child growing inside her requires.

 The Best Indian Food Sources for Pregnant Women

-Indian food is a collection of many cuisines.
-There are unlimited options available for planning a pregnancy diet.
+Indian cuisine is rich with unlimited options available for planning a pregnancy diet.
 Certain common ingredients tend to be predominant, and a diet plan based on these food habits goes a long way in ensuring the right nutrition for both, the mommy-to-be and the baby growing inside her.

 While meat is consumed in a lot of Indian households, we also have a large population of people who are vegetarians or do not consume certain types of meat.
 Thus, it is important to identify Indian protein-rich foods that can be consumed by a woman during pregnancy.
-Other important nutrients required in this crucial phase include fats and vitamins which are as important for the growing baby as they are for the mother.
-If you are wondering what Indian food to eat, here is a list of the essential food sources.
+Other important nutrients required during this crucial phase include fats and vitamins which are as important for the growing baby as they are for the mother-to-be.
+Here is a list of the essential foods required during pregnancy.

 Dal is an important source of protein.
-Vegetarian expecting mothers need to consume more pulses and lentils to keep up with the necessary protein intake
+Vegetarian women who are expecting need to consume plenty of pulses and lentils to ensure that they meet the necessary protein intake.

-Considered as the best source of concentrated proteins, meat and fish should be a part of your diet if you are a non-vegetarian.
-Egg-whites are another good protein source.
-While mutton is a good source of iron, omega 3 fatty acids found in fish are known to reduce allergy risks in the baby and increase cognitive development of the child
+Considered the best source of concentrated proteins, meat and fish should be a part of your diet if you are a non-vegetarian.
+Egg whites are another good source of protein.
+While mutton is a good source of iron, omega-3 fatty acids found in fish are known to reduce the risks of allergies in the baby and also increase the baby’s cognitive development.

-It is important to keep the fibre intake optimal to avoid constipation which is a common complaint during pregnancy.
-Fresh seasonal fruits and greens are a perfect choice and are easily available.
+A common issue most pregnant women face is constipation, and optimising fibre intake is the best way to battle this problem.
+Fresh seasonal fruits and greens are the perfect choices to combat constipation and they are easily available.
 They also provide a lot of essential vitamins and minerals.
 Watermelon is one of the best fruits to have during pregnancy as it helps in reducing morning sickness and dehydration.
-Mangoes, oranges and lemons provide vitamin C.
+Mangoes, oranges and lemons provide Vitamin C, another essential nutrient.

-Green, leafy vegetables are recommended during pregnancy as a source of many minerals.
-Spinach is a source of iron and the all-important folic acid or Vitamin B, an essential nutrient especially during the first trimester of pregnancy.
-Other vegetables like tomatoes are loaded with vitamin C. Peas and broccoli are some of the top vegetables that should be included in a pregnancy diet.
-Dark green lettuce contains vitamin K, iron, potassium and fibre and should definitely be on your list.
+Green, leafy vegetables are recommended during pregnancy as they are a major source of many nutrients.
+Spinach is a rich source of iron and the all-important folic acid or Vitamin B, an essential nutrient especially during the first trimester of pregnancy.
+Other vegetables like tomatoes are loaded with Vitamin C. Peas and broccoli are some of the top vegetables that should be included in a pregnancy diet.
+Dark green lettuce contains Vitamin K, iron, potassium and fibre, and should definitely be on the list as well.

 Fresh juices are loaded with minerals and vitamins necessary for pregnant women.
-Make sure you are drinking water and stay hydrated.
+It’s important to keep drinking water and stay hydrated.
 Drinking water infused with fruits is not just a great way to stay hydrated, but the taste of the water will also be quite refreshing.
-Packaged juices contain a high amount of artificial sweeteners and preservatives, and hence, should be avoided
+Packaged juices contain a high amount of artificial sweeteners and preservatives, and hence, should be avoided.

 A certain amount of fats is a must in every pregnant woman’s diet.
 This high-energy source is important for the growth of the baby and prepares the woman’s body for childbirth.
 Vegetable oil has the essential unsaturated fats required by a pregnant woman and is best suited for consumption.
 Pregnant ladies should avoid butter and ghee as they contain a high quantity of saturated fats.

-An Indian diet needs to tick the important boxes when it comes to pregnancy.
+Indian or not, a diet needs to tick important boxes when it comes to pregnancy.
 The food sources mentioned above are part of a selection of options that provide crucial nutrients and minerals.

-It is paramount that pregnant women follow a plan which provides all the nutrients without stressing the digestive system.
-The meals need to be spread out, rather than the usual 3- meal routine.
-Do make sure that there are no large gaps between meals.
+It is paramount that pregnant women follow a plan which provides them with all the nutrients they need without stressing their digestive systems.
+The meals need to be spread out, as opposed to the usual 3-meals-a-day routine.
+Large gaps in between meals should be avoided.
 An Indian diet plan for pregnancy would include a set of dishes and food sources that ensure that the nutrients and extra calories needed for a healthy child and mother are present in the right balance.